CodeGator/CG.Green/README.md

 * InMemory (for dev/demo/testing purposes)

+### Is there any documentation?

+There is developer documentation [HERE](https://codegator.github.io/CG.Green/) generated from XML comments.

+There is a WIKI (in progress) [HERE](https://github.com/CodeGator/CG.Green/wiki)

+We also write about projects like this one on our website [HERE](https://www.codegator.com)

 ### How do I contact you?

 If you've spotted a bug in the code please use the project Issues [HERE](https://github.com/CodeGator/CG.Green/issues)

 We also have a discussion group [HERE](https://github.com/CodeGator/CG.Green/discussions)

-### Is there any documentation?

-There is developer documentation [HERE](https://codegator.github.io/CG.Green/)

-There is a WIKI, in progress, [HERE](https://github.com/CodeGator/CG.Green/wiki)

-We also write about projects like this one on our website [HERE](https://www.codegator.com)

-### Can I help?

-We're not in position to accept contributors but we hope that changes, at some point.
-Keep checking back.

 ## Disclaimer